Doane-CCLA/docs/using-the-hpc/how-to-use/execute-a-job.md

 ## Step 2: Create a PBS Script

 Below is the PBS script we are using to run an MPI "hello world" program as a batch job.
 PBS scripts use variables to specify things like the number of nodes and cores used to execute your job, estimated walltime for your job, and which compute resources to use (e.g., GPU _vs._ CPU).
-The sections below feature an example PBS script for SHPC Condo resources, show you how to create and save your own PBS script, and show you how store the PBS script on an SHPC Condo file system.
+The sections below feature an example PBS script for HPC Condo resources, show you how to create and save your own PBS script, and show you how store the PBS script on an HPC Condo file system.

 Consult the [official Torque documentation](http://docs.adaptivecomputing.com/torque/4-0-2/Content/topics/commands/qsub.htm) for a complete list of PBS variables.

 ### Example PBS Script

-Here is an example PBS script for running a batch job on a SHPC Condo allocation.
+Here is an example PBS script for running a batch job on a HPC Condo allocation.
 We break down each command in the section below.

 ```bash
 #!/bin/bash